gini/gini-switch-sdk-android/documentation/pages/integration.rst

     …
   }

-During the time of development of version 1.0 this is the only way we provide the SDK, later we will push it to an artifactory and adjust this document.
+During the time of development of version 1.0 this is the only way we provide the SDK, later we will push it to an maven repository and adjust this document.

 Integrating the SDK